fluid-project/infusion-docs/src/documents/ComponentConfigurationOptions.md

 <table>
   <tr>
     <th>Description</th>
-    <td>An object containing named definitions of the component's dynamic subcomponents.
+    <td>An object containing named definitions of the component's <a href="SubcomponentDeclaration.md#dynamic-components">dynamic subcomponents</a>.
 Rather than exactly one subcomponent being associated with its parent from these records, there may be one subcomponent per element of an array, or one per firing of an event.</td>
   </tr>
   <tr>
     <th>Notes</th>